waghmodemanisha/Assignments/README.md

          home.html
 if it's correct,
 step3: RUN index.html on browser
-step4: you can see login form then put username Email: test@test.com and Password: Test@123 then login step5:check home page for upcoming events with detail and update detail buttons
+step4: username Email: test@test.com and Password: Test@123 then login.
+step5:check home page for upcoming events with detail and update detail buttons.